Bellinger sits, Dodgers still roll to 11-2 win over D-backs

 TRAINER’S ROOM

 Dodgers: The Dodgers made a roster move for a third straight day, calling up RHP Mitch White.
 The 25-year-old White replaces RHP Tony Gonsolin, who made a spot start on Friday.
-White split time between Double-A and Triple-A last season, finishing with a 4-6 record and 5.09 ERA.
+White split time between Double-A and Triple-A last season, finishing with a 4-6 record and 5.09 ERA. … Roberts pulled shortstop Corey Seager and right fielder Mookie Betts in the final innings after the Dodgers built a big lead.
+Roberts said Seager was battling some cramping after fouling a ball off his calf in Friday’s game.
+The manager said Betts’ legs “tightened up” some after three games on the Diamondbacks’ artifical turf.
+Roberts added that Betts said he was “fine.”

 Diamondbacks: Arizona called up utility man Andy Young.
 The 26-year-old can play all over the infield and in the corner outfield positions and is expected to provide depth at all of them.
 Young said that even though his dad couldn’t physically be in Chase Field for his first game, he flew from Fargo, North Dakota, to Phoenix just to be in the same city for his debut.
 Young got in the game as a defensive replacement in the eighth.
 The D-backs sent Josh Rojas to the alternate training site to make room for Young’s spot.